syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 ### Adding a New Toolbar Item

 To add an item to the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), first, create the button you want to include.
 Then, convert that button into a ToolbarItem using the `ToolbarItem` method.
 Finally, add the newly created ToolbarItem to the toolbar using the `Add` method.
-Here we create the new button fileOpenButton and retrieves the "PrimaryToolbar" using GetByName method.Added the new button in the "Primary Toolbar".
+Here we create the new button fileOpenButton and retrieve the "PrimaryToolbar" using the GetByName method.
+Add the new button to the "Primary Toolbar".

 {% tabs %}
 {% highlight C# %}